 (and it can become very time-consuming if you want it to be picture-perfect)

 Of course, there are workarounds in this case.

 You can find many printable bullet journal pages that you can easily print off and add to your journal, and this can help you speed up its setup time and get a beautiful bullet journal at the same moment.

 How much money do you want to spend on it?

 It’s almost impossible to avoid the money talk no matter what the discussion is about, so it has to be brought up as a subject here, as well.

 It’s obvious you have to get a new planner once you use the one you have.
 (I’m talking about tangible planners here)

 And, of course, how frequently you need a new planner adds up to the expenses.

-Let’s not forget all other cute, fun planner goodies like stickers, different pens, stamps, washi tapes… that clearly adds to the budget, or better say takes from it.
+Let’s not forget all other cute, fun planner goodies like stickers, different pens, stamps, washi tapes… that clearly add to the budget, or better say take away from it.